 Yes, eyebags are permanent and they gradually get bigger and more prominent with age.
 It is very common to see uneven or asymmetric eye bags between the two sides.

-Eyebags treatment is precise, delicate requiring considerable technical skill and aesthetic finesse.
-Your results will depend on the experience and expertise of the practitioner and hence it is imperative that you seek an experienced practitioner because in proper hands, the treatment is very safe and effective.
+Eyebags treatment is precise, delicate requiring considerable technical skill.
+Your results will depend on the experience and expertise of the practitioner and hence it is imperative that you seek an experienced practitioner.

 Under eye or eye bag creams help to maintain skin health and as a maintenance option following surgery.
 Undereye creams cannot get rid of eyebags.